Trade Credit insurance

 Prior to joining Howden, Gilang worked with PT.
 Asuransi Jasa Indonesia (Persero) for 5 years as marketing.

-Gilang completed his Bachelor Degree of Sociology Program at Faculty of Social & Political Sciences in University of Indonesia.
-He also holds professional qualification Ahli Pialang Asuransi dan Reassurance Indonesia (APAI).
+Gilang completed his bachelor's degree of Sociology Program at Faculty of Social & Political Sciences in University of Indonesia.
+He also holds professional qualification Ahli Pialang Asuransi dan Reassurance Indonesia (APAI) and Certified Indonesian Insurance & Reinsurance Broker (CIIB).
 Gilang also qualified at Level 5 for professional Insurance Broker certification based on Indonesian regulation.

 Go bespoke and save